Frequently Asked Questions – Courses

 What kind of information is given out?

-We provide a binder/USB stick full of information that Mors has collected over the years.
+We provide a USB stick full of information that Mors has collected over the years.
 There is information on Camp Etiquette, One Pot Cooking for large groups, Clothing, Fires and Fire systems, Shelter Concepts, Knife Work, Dehydration and the list goes on.
 There is approximate 75 pages of information provided along with 8 of the pocket booklets that are mailed out to you or sent in epub ebook format, depending on which you prefer.
 If you don’t specify the type of format you prefer, an epub will be emailed to you once the deposit and registration form are received by us.
 We also will either mail a receipt or email it depending on what format of pocket book you want.
+The USB also includes pictures taken during the course.

 How should I send out my registration?

-You can email it, snail mail it.
+You can email your registration form here or snail mail it.
+We will send out a paypal invoice for you to pay through a paypal account or if you don’t have a paypal account they accept credit card payments as well.
+We will need an email for this form of payment.
+We can also take a Mastercard, Visa, Bank Draft payment.
 We do not accept cheques.
-We can take Mastercard, Visa Bank Draft or cash.
-I can also send out a paypal invoice for you to pay through a paypal account or any credit card that they accept.
-I will need an email for this form of payment.
 Please specify on your registration form the type of payment you wish to use.
-If emailing your registration form, please call or email us for the email address.
-It is not on the website.
+For more information about payment please visit the enrollment page.

 As more question are asked this will be updated.
 Please read over the information provided in pdf form on the course page.
 Courses are 7 days and there are lectures and hands on instruction.